Skip to main content

 1

-Conclude that root hairs are not typically found in a cross section of the woody part of a root, as they are located on the surface of young roots and not within the woody, internal structure.
+Determine which option is not typically found in a cross section of the woody part of a root: Since root hairs are located on the outer surface and not within the woody part, they would not be seen in a cross section through the woody part of a root.

 Video duration: